Getting started on creating container instance from Azure container registry

 Once the container image is pushed to Azure Container Registry (ACR), use the

-to create a container instance in Azure.
+az container create to create a container instance in Azure.

 Note: If the container is a Windows container, you will need to use the